ssadedin/warpy/README.md

 Credits
 -------

-Warpy is entirely based on the Nextflow pipeline found in the nf-core repository.
+Warpy is entirely based on the official [Epi2Me Nextflow pipeline](https://github.com/epi2me-labs/wf-human-variation) found in the nf-core repository.
 All credits belong to the team who created that pipeline.
+Warpy also reuses most of the docker containers from the wf-human-variation pipeline, representing much of the overall work and value.